NickPerlich/Bettermo/APISpec.md

 ### 2.3 Remove User - `/groups/{group_id}/users/{user_id}` (DELETE)

-Removes the specified user from the group
+Deletes user with uid user_id from group with gid group_id by deleting them from the users_to_group table.
 **Returns**:

 ```json